Samsung/tizen-docs/docs/application/dotnet/guides/nui/view.md

 Alternatively, you can use an arbitrary `Position` type value defined in the unit coordinates to set `ParentOrigin` without predefined values.

-`Orientation` of `View` is the rotation from its default orientation. `Scale` of `View` is the size ratio between the size to be rendered and the default size.
-For these two transforms, `View` is rotated and scaled around [PivotPoint](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.View.html#Tizen_NUI_BaseComponents_View_PivotPoint).
-NUI also provides predefined presets of `PivotPoint` identical to `ParentOrigin`.
-Alternatively, you can use custom values.
+The `Orientation` of `View` is the rotation from its default orientation. `Scale` of `View` is the size ratio between the size to be rendered and the default size.
+For these two transforms, `View` is rotated and scaled around `PivotPoint`.

 `Orientation` and `Scale` of `View` are also affected by the transforms of its parent.
 In the final calculation of `View`, `Orientation` and `Scale` of parents are first applied to the child `View` with parent's `PivotPoint`, and then `Orientation` and `Scale` of child are applied.